The Devil-Doll

-The Devil-Doll (1936) is a horror film directed by Tod Browning and starring Lionel Barrymore and Maureen O'Sullivan.
-The film was adapted from the novel Burn Witch Burn!
+The Devil-Doll is a 1936 American horror film directed by Tod Browning and starring Lionel Barrymore and Maureen O'Sullivan.
+The film was loosely influenced by the novel Burn Witch Burn!
 (1932) by Abraham Merritt.
 It has become a cult film.

 A French scientist is worried about human overpopulation.
 He creates a formula able to shrink humans, in order for the planet's resources to last longer.
 He dies shortly after a prison escape, and his former cellmate decides to use the formula in a revenge scheme.
 The former prisoner targets the people who had originally framed him for bank robbery and murder.

 Plot

 Paul Lavond (Barrymore), who was wrongly convicted of robbing his own Paris bank and killing a night watchman more than seventeen years ago, escapes Devil's Island with Marcel (Henry B. Walthall), a scientist who is trying to create a formula to reduce people to one-sixth of their original size.
 The intended purpose of the formula is to make the Earth's limited resources last longer for an ever-growing population.
 The scientist dies after their escape.

 Lavond joins the scientist's widow, Malita (Rafaela Ottiano), and decides to use the shrinking technique to obtain revenge on the three former business associates who had framed him and to vindicate himself.
 He returns to Paris and disguises himself as an old woman who sells lifelike dolls.
 He shrinks a young girl and one of his former associates to infiltrate the homes of the other two former associates, paralyzing one.

 When the final associate confesses before he is attacked, Lavond clears his name and secures the future happiness of his estranged daughter, Lorraine (O'Sullivan), in the process.
 Malita isn't satisfied, and wants to continue to use the formula to carry on her husband's work.
 She tries to kill Paul when he announces that he is finished with their partnership, having accomplished all he intended, but she blows up their lab, killing herself.

 Paul tells Toto, Lorraine's fiancé, about what happened.
 He meets his daughter, pretending to be the deceased Marcel.
 He tells Lorraine that Paul Lavond died during their escape from prison, but that he loved her very much.
 Lavond then departs, to an uncertain fate.